-- 21. In addressing the intersessional meetings on 9 June 2017, Sudan recalled that it had established a committee to deal with allegations on compliance which, based on the surveys conducted, concluded that anti-personnel mines were not used in areas controlled by the Government of Sudan.
-Sudan further indicated that ongoing insecurity continues to prevent the committee from conducting investigations in three regions of the country. - 22.
-On 23 April 2018 the Committee wrote to Sudan to request updated information on investigations into the pending allegations as well on collaboration with partners in order to ensure that investigations can take place as soon as possible.
-Sudan responded by indicating that the government has formed a committee of NGOs under the supervision of the National Mine Action Centre which carried out survey research and direct investigation by listening to local inhabitants and military field commanders as well as corporate and humanitarian workers operating in the area.
-Sudan indicated that no accidents have been reported in areas were investigations have taken place but that security remains an impediment for investigations in the remaining areas. - 23.
-The Committee appreciates Sudan's engagement with the Committee and the States Parties.
-In view of the information received from Sudan, the Committee is looking forward to engaging further with Sudan over the course of the year in the lead up to the Seventeenth Meeting of the States Parties.
-The Committee observed that it would welcome continued updated information on the security situation in the remaining areas were allegations have surfaced and where Sudan indicated security presents an impediment to investigations.
+23. In addressing the intersessional meetings on 9 June 2017, Sudan recalled that it had established a committee to deal with allegations on compliance which, based on the surveys conducted, concluded that anti-personnel mines were not used in areas controlled by the Government of Sudan.
+Sudan further indicated that ongoing insecurity continues to prevent the committee from conducting investigations in three regions of the country.

+24. On 23 April 2018 the Committee wrote to Sudan to request updated information on investigations into the pending allegations as well on collaboration with partners in order to ensure that investigations can take place as soon as possible.
+Sudan responded by indicating that the government has formed a committee under the supervision of the National Mine Action Centre which carried out survey research and direct investigation by listening to local inhabitants and military field commanders as well as corporate and humanitarian workers operating in the area.
+Sudan indicated that no accidents have been reported in areas were investigations have taken place but that security remains an impediment for investigations in the remaining areas.

+25. The Committee appreciates Sudan's engagement with the Committee and the States Parties.
+In view of the information received from Sudan, the Committee is looking forward to continuing its engagement and cooperative dialogue with Sudan.
+The Committee concluded that it would welcome continued updated information on the security situation in the remaining areas were allegations have surfaced and where Sudan indicated security presents an impediment to the work of the investigation board (Jebel Kowa, Heiban and Troji).
 The Committee encourages Sudan to continue working with all partners in order to ensure that investigations can take place as soon as possible.